 In order our system to succeed:

-Our analysis should at least 80% accurate in order to make our data trusted and taken into consideration from consumers and stakeholders.
+Our analysis should be at least 80% accurate in order to make our data trusted and valuable for users.

-Retrieving data should be within 15second at maximum.
+Retrieving data should be within 15 seconds at maximum.

-Charts provided should be easy to read that normal people can read it with ease, by providing tags and status of the product (very good, good, bad or very bad with emoji).
+Charts provided should be easy to read that normal people can read it with ease, by providing tags and status of the product (very good, good, bad, or very bad with emoji).

 Life cycle model

-Our project will be following the Agile model for some reasons:
+Our project is following the Agile model for some reasons:

-Using agile model is better as we will be splitting our project into phases(sprints) starting from “Data collection“ phase till “presentation the output” phase, each sprint has its own lifecycle that we can’t move from one sprint to another before the Testing is accepted.
+Using agile model is better as we will be splitting our project into phases(stages) starting from “Data collection“ phase till “presentation of the output” phase, each stage has its own lifecycle that we can’t move from one stage to another before the Testing is accepted.

 The requirements might change or evolve as we move forward into the project without that affecting the project.

-Using agile will make us test our developed model on each sprint simultaneously while developing the website instead of testing it just one time at the end of the project like in (waterfall model) so it will help us make sure that there is no bugs or errors on each sprint before we move to the next sprint.
+Using agile will make us test our developed model on each stage simultaneously while developing the website instead of testing it just one time at the end of the project like in (waterfall model) so it will help us make sure that there is no bugs or errors on each stage before we move to the next stage.

 System methodology